 Taki-no-yakimochi is a local dessert that uses the famous water from Kinryosui Spring on Mt.
 Bizan, which was loved by successive generations of Tokushima feudal lords.

 Matcha goes great with the slightly sweet mochi.

 If you're hungry, try Tokushima's specialty, Niku-dama ramen, and replenish your stamina!

-You can see the popular gourmet foods of Tokushima City, Tokushima Prefecture from 1:21 in the video.
+You can see the popular gourmet foods of Tokushima prefecture from 1:21 in the video.

 [Tokushima Recommendation #5] The Beautiful Natural Scenery of Mt.
 Bizan and Awa Odori

 You can see the whole view of the cityscape of Tokushima City, Tokushima Prefecture from Mt.
 Bizan.

 Also, you can climb to the mountaintop from the 5th floor of the Awa Odori Hall (阿波おどり会館, Awaodori Kaikan) by ropeway; and during this, you can enjoy traveling through the air while enjoying a spectacular view of Mt.
 Bizan and the sea.

 Awa Odori is a must-see for anyone sightseeing in Tokushima.

 Awa Odori has a male dance and a female dance, and the dance is performed by an organization called "Ren" (連).